ewongzz/Intro-to-Python-Project/README.md

 work for other people as well when running it on their computer.
 For everyone else, it will just create the html file on their computer but they have to manually open it themselves.
 I also learned a lot about sentiment analyzers through the use of the vader module and I also was introduced to the praw module which is used for reddit.
 Overall, I really enjoyed the project and found it to be overall very sucessful.
-I was happy with the results we got and what I was able to learn from this project.
+I am happy with the results we got and what I was able to learn from this project.